Include Your Child’s Interests: Building Interaction with Autistic Children

 When you Include Your Child’s Interests, you are sure to have some fun back-and-forth interactions.
 And when your child is interested and having fun with you, they will have many opportunities to send you messages, as well as learn how interactions work.
 This is when the best learning takes place!

 Interested in learning more about how to keep the interaction going?
-Have a look at this article about the power of Imitating your child – another strategy from the More Than Words® guidebook.
+Take a look at our More Than Words® guidebook.